The Discovery of Dynamics via Linear Multistep Methods and Deep Learning: Error Estimation: Supplementary Results on Unstable LMMs

 where $\BPsi_h:=[\psi_i(\Bx_n)]_{n=s,\cdots,e(N)}^{i=1,\cdots,d'}$ and $\vec{\Bc}:=[c_1,\cdots,c_{d'}]^T$.
 Note that \eqref{42} is a linear system similar to \eqref{21} but might be square if $d'=t(N)$, overdetermined if $d'<t(N)$ or underdetermined if $d'>t(N)$.
 It is natural to solve \eqref{42} by first solving

 for $\vec{\By}$, then solve $\BPsi_h\vec{\Bc}=\vec{\By}$ for $\vec{\Bc}$.
 However, solving \eqref{43} faces the same issue as the linear system \eqref{21} discussed above.

 Therefore, it implies that with unstable LMM schemes, both grid function approximation and linear form approximation are less robust due to the ill-conditioning.
 One might attempt to overcome such difficulties by developing effective preconditioners for the linear system \eqref{21} or \eqref{42}, at least when there is no high demand on the numerical precision.

-In comparison, the network approximation shows more robustness in practice to get solutions within the ranges of optimization errors (Section \ref{Sec_case1_AM}), which is conjectured to be a consequence of All these attempts and conjectures may be further studied in future work.
+In comparison, the network approximation shows more robustness in practice to get solutions within the ranges of optimization errors (Section \ref{Sec_case1_AM}), which is conjectured to be a consequence of the implicit regularization.
+All these attempts and conjectures may be further studied in future work.